AntonDuchenko/quiz-test-task/README.md

 # Quiz Hub

 Quiz Hub is a dynamic and interactive quiz application built using React, TailwindCSS, Redux Toolkit, React Context, React Router, TW-elements, and Vite.
-This application allows users to take quizzes, create and edit quizzes, view a leaderboard, and complete quizzes within a timed session.
+This application allows users to take quizzes, create and edit quizzes, view a leaderboard, and complete quizzes within a timer.
 LocalStorage is utilized for data persistence.

 ## Features